-Would your Book Club be interested in reading and discussing one of my books?
+Would your Book Club be interested in reading and discussing my novels?

 If so, I list below some of the issues readers have raised in other discussions.
-And if there are questions you’d like to ask me, send me an email and I’ll respond as quickly as I can.
+And if there are questions you’d like to ask me, contact me and I’ll respond as quickly as I can.

 - Is Taz Dhar an appealing character?
 She has been described as ‘a very modern hero for a globalised world.
 Do you agree?

 - Does the ‘Armitage Shanks’ process as described in the book differ at all from ‘Extraordinary Rendition’?

 - Are Anu Sitaram and Dave Bignall the real heroes of the story?

 - What do you think of Jonjo Amin Asante?

 - Taz’s search takes from India to the UK, then Germany, Ethiopia, Ghana and The Gambia.
 Which seems most appealing to you and why?